 Increasing the Take-Up of Cal Grant Awards Through Improved Notification Letters

-Principal Investigator: Jesse Rothstein
+Researcher: Jesse Rothstein

 Each year, over 150,000 California high school students receive letters notifying them that they qualify for Cal Grants, grant aid for college that is assigned based on family income and high school GPA.
 Less than two-thirds claim their awards.
 The California Student Aid Commission (CSAC) believes this is in part because some students do not understand their eligibility.
 This study will investigate whether a simplified letter, in terms of both format and the use of language that behavioral science research suggests would nudge students to take action, will induce higher take-up of the Grants and will consider how different letters impact students’ college choices decision making.